kevinolega/homepage/about.md

 I currently live in Parañaque, Philippines in case you're wondering.

-I do my best to play around with what I'm doing as most of my big wins result in a gameful mindset and taking anything too seriously often ends in failure.
+I do my best to play around with what I'm doing.

+Because based on experience, most of my big wins are a result in a gameful mindset

+And taking anything too seriously often ends in failure.

-*   I am building a [personal development guide for call center workers](http://www.callcentertrainingtips.com) and managing a small social media community to help minimum wage Filipinos and high school graduates qualify for higher paying jobs.
+*   I am building a [personal development guide for call center workers](http://www.callcentertrainingtips.com/start) and managing a small social media community to help minimum wage Filipinos and high school graduates qualify for higher paying jobs.
 This is my primary form of community service.
-*   Since health became my priority, I'm making a concious effort to sleep eight hours a day, drink water and exercise everyday.
+*   Since health became my priority, I'm making a concious effort to sleep eight hours a day, drink water and [exercise](https://philippineislandliving.com/prcity) everyday.
-*   I've been experimenting with the Slow-Carb, Ketogenic, Paleo and Atkins diet as well as intermittent fasting and documenting my progress.
+*   I've been experimenting with the Slow-Carb, Ketogenic, Paleo, [Carnivore](http://philippineislandliving.com/carnivore-diet-philippines-first-attempt/) and Atkins diet as well as intermittent fasting and documenting my progress.
 I eat mostly meat and vegetables and I do my best to limit carbs, sugar and starchy food intake five to six days a week.
 *   I do my best to live like a minimalist, owning less and making sure that each item that I own fits my strategy and prefered lifestyle.
 *   Whenever I can, I cook my own food.
-*   I take my folding bike around the city or my mountain bike for long rides out of town.
-I am also assembling a fixed gear bike.
+*   I take my [folding bike](http://philippineislandliving.com/giant-fd806-folding-bike-review/) around the city or my mountain bike for long rides out of town.
+I am also assembled a [fixed gear bike](https://philippineislandliving.com/fixed-gear/).
 *   I share my thoughts and things I learned on [my personal blog](http://minimalchanges.com).
 *   I’m also learning how to draw.
 I post my progress on [my instagram](http://instagram.com/kevinolega/).
 *   I'm working on digitizing all my papers, automating and outsourcing time consuming tasks so I can focus on things that I enjoy.